EducatedForce/iamjunior/README.md

-# Home Services Web App
+# Home Businesses Web App

 Web application for displaying home services for users with possibility to book these services by registered users.